will-jac/paxos-docs/README.md

 This entire project is written in JavaScript.
 It is decomposed into three components: the display code, the messenging code, and the code that runs the paxos protocol.

+#### Display

 The display code for this project is written in React, a JavaScript library that allows embedding HTML inside of JavaScript via JSX fragments.
 React handles the state of the webpage, automatically reloading only the components that have changed, which allows updating stateful components without reloading the entire webpage.
 For the actual text editor, a React-ified [fork](https://github.com/zenoamaro/react-quill/) of the [Quill](https://quilljs.com/) text editor is used.

 Quill is an excellent library that which exposes an `onchange` function handle for when the editor has any content changes, which is used to call the Paxos code.

+#### Messaging

 Two messaging libraries are used in this project.
 The primary messenging library is [peerjs](peerjs.com), which permits (mostly) serverless, peer to peer communication between browsers.
 A central server is required for connection initialization and for use as a fallback in the case of firewalls and reverse network proxies.
 To connect to the central server, [socket.io](socket.io) is used, which is an easy to use, event based messaging libary.
 Both peerjs and socket.io use websockets for their connections.

 The connection to the server is used to connect a priest to all the others.
 After all the peers have connected to each other, the underlying websocket manages most of the important components of the connnection, such as sending heatbeats, which is important for maintaining the leader in Paxos.

+Both peerjs and socket.io initially connect to a [central server](https://github.com/will-jac/paxos-server).
+The server simply listens for an incoming connection and responds with the list of clients to connect to (their uuids).
+It also notifies all other connected clients when  disconnections occur (the connecting cient notifies all the others on connection).

+#### Paxos

 The actual Paxos implemnation is heavily inspired by three papers: